mouseless/baked/unreleased.md

 - Framework and sdk version upgrade to `8` in `Dockerfile`.
 - Upgrade dotnet version `8` in Github actions.

-### Syntax improvement
+### Syntax improvements

 #### Primary constructors

-Use primary constructor when there is a dependency that needs to be injected at the constructor without any logic or when the base class constructor needs to be called.
+Use primary constructor, when there is a dependency that needs to be injected at the constructor without any logic or when the base class constructor needs to be called.
 Parameter names start with underscore.